vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/03-configuration-drift.md

     session: 2
     ```

-    This indicates that the newly created pods picked
+    This indicates that the newly created instances picked
     up the new `welcome.message` configuration value while
-    the existing pod still uses the old configuration value.
+    the existing one still uses the old configuration value.
     This is an example of *Configuration Drift*.

 ## Restart all instances

+One way to avoid *Configuration Drift* is to restart all
+application instances on a periodic basis through
+automation.

 1. Rollout the application